JuliaWeb/WebSockets.jl/README.md

 - heartbeating, relaying
 - build a network including browser clients
 - convenience functions for gatekeeping with a common interface for HttpServer and HTTP
-- writing http handlers and websockets 'handlers' in the same process can be an advantage.
-Exchanging unique tokens via http(s) before accepting websockets is recommended for improved security.
+- writing http handlers and websocket coroutines ('handlers') in the same process can be an advantage.
+Exchanging unique tokens via http(s) before accepting websockets is recommended for improved security

-WebSockets are well suited for user interactions via a browser.
-By calling compiled Javascript functions in browsers and using parallel workers, user interaction and graphics workload, even development time can be moved off Julia resources.
+WebSockets are well suited for user interactions via a browser or [cross-platform applications](https://electronjs.org/).
+User interaction and graphics workload, even development time can be moved off Julia resources.
+Use websockets to pass arguments between compiled functions on both sides; don't evaluate received code!

-The /logutils folder contains some logging functionality that is quite fast and can make working with multiple asyncronous tasks easier.
-This functionality may be moved out of WebSockets in the future, depending on how other logging capabilities develop.
+The /logutils folder contains some specialized logging functionality that is quite fast and can make working with multiple asyncronous tasks easier.
+See /benchmark code for how to use.
+Logging  may be moved out of WebSockets in the future, depending on how other logging capabilities develop.

-You should also have a look at Julia packages [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) or the implementation currently part of HTTP.jl.
+You should also have a look at alternative Julia packages: [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) or the implementation currently part of HTTP.jl.

 ## What are the main downsides to WebSockets (in Julia)?

 - Logging.
 We need customizable and very fast logging for building networked applications.
 - Security.
-Julia's Http(s) servers are currently not working to our knowledge.
+Julia's Http(s) servers are currently not fully working to our knowledge.
+- Compression is not implemented.
-- Non-compliant proxies on the internet, company firewalls.
-Commercial applications often use competing technologies for this reason, according to some old articles at least.
-HTTP.jl lets you use such techniques.
+- Possibly non-compliant proxies on the internet, company firewalls.
 - 'Warm-up', i.e. compilation when a method is first used.
-These are excluded from current benchmarks.
+Warm-up is excluded from current benchmarks.
 - Garbage collection, which increases message latency at semi-random intervals.
 See benchmark plots.
 - If a connection is closed improperly, the connection task will throw uncaught ECONNRESET and similar messages.
 - TCP quirks, including 'warm-up' time with low transmission speed after a pause.
 Heartbeats can alleviate.
 - Neither HTTP.jl or HttpServer.jl are made just for connecting WebSockets.
 You may need strong points from both.
-- The optional dependencies increases load time compared to fixed dependencies.
+- The optional dependencies may increase load time compared to fixed dependencies.
-- Since 'read' is a blocking function, you can easily end up reading indefinetely from both sides.
+- Since 'read' is a blocking function, you can easily end up reading indefinitely from both sides.

 ## Server side example